Orca types and populations: North Pacific

+At least 195 individual orcas have been cataloged in the eastern tropical Pacific, ranging from Baja California and the Gulf of California in the north to the northwest coast of South America in the south and west towards Hawaii.
+Orcas appear to regularly occur off the Galápagos Islands.
+Orcas sighted in Hawaiian waters may belong to a greater population in the central Pacific.

 Separate fish-eating and mammal-eating orca communities also exist off the coast of the Russian Far East and Hokkaido, Japan.
 Russian orcas are commonly seen around the Kamchatka Peninsula and Commander Islands.
 Over 2,000 individual resident-like orcas and 130 transient-like orcas have been identified off Russia.
-At least 195 individual orcas have been cataloged in the eastern tropical Pacific, ranging from Baja California and the Gulf of California in the north to the northwest coast of South America in the south and west towards Hawaii.
-Orcas appear to regularly occur off the Galápagos Islands.
-Orcas sighted in Hawaiian waters may belong to a greater population in the central Pacific.
+Residents' diets consist primarily of fish and sometimes squid, and they live in complex and cohesive family groups called pods.
+Female residents characteristically have rounded dorsal fin tips that terminate in a sharp corner.